mongodb/docs/source/includes/access-mongodump-collections.rst

-To back up all the databases in a cluster via :program:`mongodump`, you should have the :authrole:`backup` role.
-The :authrole:`backup` role provides the required privileges for backing up all databases.
-The role confers no additional access, in keeping with the policy of :term:`least privilege`.
+To run :program:`mongodump` against a MongoDB deployment that has :doc:`access control </core/authorization>` enabled, you must have privileges that grant :authaction:`find` action for each database to back up.
+The built-in :authrole:`backup` role provides the required privileges to perform backup of any and all databases.

-To back up a given database, you must have ``read`` access on the database.
-Several roles provide this access, including the :authrole:`backup` role.

 .. include:: /includes/fact-required-access-for-backup-profiling.rst